Skip to content

 Section titled “What's the difference between SDoC and Certification?”

-SDoC (self-declaration) applies to unintentional equipment (Part 15 Subpart B, digital equipment) and some low-power radio emitters, no FCC ID, internal file kept by manufacturer.
+SDoC (self-declaration) applies to unintentional emitters (Part 15 Subpart B, digital equipment), no FCC ID, internal file kept by manufacturer.

 Certification applies to intentional emitters (Wi-Fi, BLE, cellular): FCC ID assigned by TCB, file published in EAS.

 A Telecommunication Certification Body is a private body accredited by the FCC to issue certifications.
 It validates the file, assigns the FCC ID, and publishes the authorisation in EAS.
-TCBs replaced direct FCC instruction for most products.
+Since 2015 TCBs process all certification applications, the FCC no longer grants directly.

-Online application on Pay.gov, cost $60, assignment in 1-3 business days.
-The Grantee Code identifies the certificate holder (5 alphanumeric characters).
+Online application on the FCC website, fee $35 (2025 schedule), assignment within a few business days.
+The Grantee Code identifies the certificate holder (3 or 5 alphanumeric characters).
 One application per entity, valid for life.

 Does my product need a US Agent for Service?